gearboxworks/docker-postgresql/README.md

 If a container is missing, it will be downloaded and created.
 Multiple versions can co-exist.

+Install, create, and start the postgresql Gearbox container.

+`./launch install postgresql`

 Create, and start the postgresql Gearbox container.

-`./bin/launch -gb-name postgresql`

-Create, and start the postgresql Gearbox container.
 Run a shell.

-`./bin/launch -gb-name postgresql -gb-shell`
+`./launch shell postgresql`

-Create, and start the postgresql Gearbox container with version 9.4.26 and run a shell.
+Create, and start the postgresql Gearbox container with version 12.2 and run a shell.

-`./bin/launch -gb-name postgresql -gb-version 9.4.26 -gb-shell`
+`./launch shell postgresql:12.2`

-If postgresql is symlinked to `launch`, then you can drop the `-gb-name` flag.
+If postgresql is symlinked to `launch`, then the Gearbox container will be determined automatically.

-`./bin/postgresql`
+Symlinks will be created upon installation.

+`./postgresql`

 Running postgresql Gearbox container default command.
 If a container has a default interactive command, arguments can be supplied without specifying that command.

-`./bin/postgresql -flag1 -flag2 variable`
+`./postgresql -flag1 -flag2 variable`

-`./bin/launch -gb-name postgresql -gb-version 9.4.26 -flag1 -flag2 variable`
+`./launch postgresql:12.2 -flag1 -flag2 variable`

 Running alternate commands within the postgresql Gearbox container.

-`./bin/postgresql -gb-shell -- ls -l`
+`./launch shell postgresql:12.2 ls -l`

-`./bin/launch -gb-name postgresql -gb-version 9.4.26 -gb-shell -- ls -l`

-`./bin/postgresql -gb-shell -- ps -eaf`
+`./launch shell postgresql:12.2 ps -eaf`

-`./bin/launch -gb-name postgresql -gb-version 9.4.26 -gb-shell -- ps -eaf`

 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.
 To show what ports are exported to the host.

-`./bin/launch -gb-name postgresql -gb-list`
+`./launch list postgresql`

 ## Method 2: GitHub repo